 5/8 time is duple and irregular meter because there are two beats per measure and each beat is divided irregularly:

 Understanding the beat hierarchies of the different time signatures can help you to interpret repertoire, especially those that use minimal articulation.
-For example, this 3/2 Spirtuoso movement from Telemann’s Fantasia #6 for solo flute.
+For example, check out this 3/2 example from the Spirtuoso movement in Telemann’s Fantasia #6 for solo flute:

 Because this piece is marked in 3/2 time, it should be in triple and simple time.
-The beat hierarchy of the triple and simple time meter would sound like this [link to audio file].
 However, there are no phrase markings and some musicians who have studied Baroque performance practices have argued for sections of this piece being in two instead of three.
 Switching the meter from a two to three feel is like giving the piece a 6/8 time signature and making the 6/8 eighth note equal to a 3/2 quarter note.
 With a 6/8 type meter, the Fantasia would be duple and compound, changing the beat hierarchy and accents from every second quarter note to every third quarter note.
-Changing the beat hierarchy to a duple and compound meter feel would sound more like this [link to audio file].

 The particular Telemann example above, when performed with a changing beat hierarchy, can be an example of a metric and rhythmic technique called hemiola.
 Hemiola is a two against three subdivision of beats being played against—and right next—to each other.